 Author Notes: Years ago my Iranian friend offered to teach me to cook some of the amazing food of Iran, One of my favorites is the Lamb stew.
 Iranian food is simple not using a lot of spices.
 I find it addictive, it's comforting and delicious and satisfying.
 I hope you enjoy this recipe.
 The stew is eaten with Basmati rice prepared the Iranian way and yogurt with fresh mint and cucumbers.
 Delish!!! —sdebrango

-- 2 pounds top round Lamb (Lamb stew meat) Or favorite cut of lamb
+pounds top round Lamb (Lamb stew meat) Or favorite cut of lamb, cut into cubes

-- Dice your onion, If you can find the dried limes poke holes with the tip of a knife (2-3 slits or holes)
+- If using dried limes, poke holes with the tip of a knife (2-3 slits or holes).

 - When stew is done add the eggplant and cook on low for another 15 minutes.
 Remove from heat.